mokiat/lacking/docs/physics/index.md

 \nabla{C_v}(v) = \frac{\vec{p} - \vec{p_0}}{|\vec{p} - \vec{p_0}|}
 $$

 **Note:** In some literature the constraint gradient is also called the Jacobian.
 Since the $C_v$ function maps from $R^n$ to $R^1$, the Jacobian and gradient are the same thing, except that the former is represented by a single-row matrix and the latter is represented by a vactor.
 This also means that using a Jacobian, one has to use matrix multiplication and using a gradient one has to use the vector dot product respectively.
 Since it is easier to write, we will use $J$ to represent the above gradient.
-Furthermore, unless otherwise specified, $J$ indicates $J(p)$ (the Jacobian at point $p$).
+Furthermore, unless otherwise specified, $J$ indicates $J(v)$ (the Jacobian at velocity $v$).

 Once we have the Jacobian, we can use the direction it implies to apply an impulse on the object.

 $$
-\vec{P} = - J^T \lambda
+\vec{P} = J^T \lambda
 $$

 Note: we transpose the jacobian to convert it from a $1 \times 3$ (when working in 3D) matrix, to a 3D vector.